How We Do Things

 Chambers is well-known for its working environment, its commitment to enabling members to balance their work and personal commitments, and the standards of excellence that these factors enable members to reach.

-Coram is managed via a company structure (Coram Chambers Limited, company no. 07726687), headed by a four-person executive board and managed by a chambers director.
+Coram is managed via a company structure (Coram Chambers Limited, company no. 07726687), headed by a four-person executive board.

 More information can be found below about how we do things at Coram.